 Uncle Billy acknowledged that Jewbag sounded pretty bad.
 It had a certain something.
 But since Jewbag didn’t apply to all whites equally—if it applied to any whites at all—he said Jewbag was an invalid entry.

-Stuckey had lowered his shorts and held the can tightly to his groin, as if he’d trapped a lightning bug in there.
-To my knowledge then and now, I don’t believe there is a single circumstance under which it’s acceptable to watch another man take a piss, but I couldn’t take my eyes off of Stuckey.
+Binko had lowered his shorts and held the can tightly to his groin, as if he’d trapped a lightning bug in there.
+To my knowledge then and now, I don’t believe there is a single circumstance under which it’s acceptable to watch another man take a piss, but I couldn’t take my eyes off of Binko.
 The way he pressed that can into himself with both hands, airtight.
 His whiz drumming up against the metal.
 Complex acoustics accompanied his progress.
 Variations in pitch and tone that could not be ignored.
 Suddenly that cruel nickname popped into my head: Señor Micropenis.
-And then Stuckey said something that made me wonder if he knew that I knew.
+And then Binko said something that made me wonder if he knew that I knew.

 “What they say about black men,” he said.
 “Is it true?”
-A silence took hold and deepened as Stuckey let out his last tympanic squirts.
+A silence took hold and deepened as Binko let out his last tympanic squirts.
 He persisted.
 “You know.
 About the size of their dicks.”

 “That’s a myth,” said my father.
 He coiled the pull string around the Johnson and fired it up on the second try.
 There were millions of perch out there.